GoodforGod/itmo.help.bot/README.md

 ## Features

-Bot support all main features like:
+Bot provide great features:
-* Your full *group* schedule and its daily notifications, with lessons only YOU need, straight and clean.
+* Your full *group* schedule and its daily notifications, with lessons only *YOU* need, *straight and clean*.
 * Rich *group* schedule commands.
 * Group chats support, get schedule for you and your friends.
 * Your *exams* with notifications of upcoming exams and advice days.